Deanna Merryman: Acting and modeling career

 Merryman was featured in Playboy magazine in 1997 in Playboy's Great Lingerie Model Search.
 She was featured in a pictorial in 1998 in a Celebrity Sleuth.
-In 1998 Merryman was a contestant in the Miss Hawaiian Tropic beauty pageant.
+In 1998, Merryman was a contestant in the Miss Hawaiian Tropic beauty pageant.
 She later became a model for Hawaiian Tropic.
 Merryman worked as a fitness model.
 She was featured on the cover of Iron Man Magazine in 1999.

-She starred on the documentary soap drama Desperately Seeking Stardom in 1999.
+She starred in the documentary soap drama Desperately Seeking Stardom in 1999.
 Broadcast on the ITV network, the program featured six individuals living in a house in California and documented their attempts to become successful actors in Los Angeles.

-During this time attempting to gain a foothold in the acting industry, Merryman worked simultaneously as a model for lingerie, and a waitress, and was featured in Playboy.
+During this time, attempting to gain a foothold in the acting industry, Merryman worked simultaneously as a model for lingerie and a waitress, and was featured in Playboy.
 The show chronicled her audition process for a horror film, and a role in the television soap opera The Bold and the Beautiful.
 She successfully landed a role during Desperately Seeking Stardom, on the television show Baywatch.
 Merryman subsequently gained a part on the television series Veronica's Closet.
 In 2000, Merryman was selected for a photo shoot by American photographer Mark Daughn; her pictures were used to advertise the Internet company Bomis.
 Daughn's photographs of Merryman also appeared in Mystique Magazine in January 2003, alongside models including: Aria Giovanni, Sunny Leone, Lisa Marie Scott, Natasha Yi, and Kalin Olson.
 She was featured in the book Mystique: Models of Mystique in the same year, photographed by Daughn.

 Merryman posed nude in the October 2003 Playboy issue, and was photographed for the publication by Daughn.
 In May 2004, Merryman appeared onstage at the "Porn Star Ball" at the Uptown Cabaret in Charlotte, North Carolina; she was introduced to the audience by Ron Jeremy.
 Merryman starred in the 2004 comedy film Busty Cops alongside Nikki Nova, Jesse Jane, Katie James, Sunny Leone and Seana Ryan.
 She again appeared in a Celebrity Sleuth pictorial in its October 2004 issue.
 She was photographed by Sam T'Ang for Beach Babes calendar in 2005, and by Daughn for the Mystique calendar published the same year.
-In 2006, Merryman moved from Los Angeles, California and hosted a party in South Beach, Florida at Club Deep which was sponsored by FireStar Film Works and Phunhauz Ent.
+In 2006, Merryman moved from Los Angeles, California and hosted a party in South Beach, Florida, at Club Deep which was sponsored by FireStar Film Works and Phunhauz Ent.
 In 2011 she resided in Fort Lauderdale, Florida, where she worked as a makeup artist.